supervisely-ecosystem/merge-classes/README.md

 <img src="https://i.imgur.com/rCNNniF.png" width="450"/>

 App creates new project and it will appear in `Output` section.
-Result project name = original name + "(new shapes)" suffix.
+Result project name = original name + "(merged classes)" suffix

 <img src="https://i.imgur.com/rmAzI1G.png" width="450"/>

 ### Step 5: App shuts down automatically

-Even if app is finished, you can always use it as a history: open it from tasks list in `Read Only` mode to view all information about a task: Input project, list of applied transformations and Output project.
+Even if app is finished, you can always use it as a history: open it from tasks list in `Read Only` mode to view all information about a task: Input project, mapping settings and Output project.